 We like to trim the fat layer in between the two layers of muscle too.
 In the AmazingRibs.com brisket article, you’ll see an in-depth explanation of how and where the two muscles meet.
 Many folks will separate the two muscles, but you do not need to.
 What’s great to do however is to remove most of the fat layer between them.
 This will also help speed up the cook, but it leaves enough internal fat and collagen to not dry it out too much.

-Place the trimmed, dry brined brisket, fat cap up, on the indirect side of your kettle after the Slow ‘N Sear has been lit and only after the kettle has come up to temperature, ~225 F. Remember, do NOT use the thermometer on the lid of your kettle, use a good quality digital thermometer.
+Place the trimmed, dry brined brisket, fat cap down, on the indirect side of your kettle after the Slow ‘N Sear has been lit and only after the kettle has come up to temperature, ~225 F. Remember, do NOT use the thermometer on the lid of your kettle, use a good quality digital thermometer.
 It will pay for itself with one perfectly cooked brisket!

 At this time, place a few chunks of wood on the top of the coals as shown in the lighting instructions.
 Oak is a great wood for beef, so is pecan.
 But if all you have is apple or cherry, or hickory, use it, it will be fine.
 Mixtures are great too!